Nexus

 From 2002 to 2004 I brought my extended theory into practice when I

-designed FF Nexus, a family of three ‘connected’ typefaces.
+designed Nexus, a family of three ‘connected’ typefaces.
 Nexus

 is the Latin word for connection,